 With the Season of Lights Holy Days, holidays — and holiDAZE for many people — this previous musing on The Healers of the Family Tree came spiraling back up into my awareness.

-(You’ll see the link to fresh specials below, too.)
+(You’ll see the link to Current Featured Offerings below, too.)

 Holidays & the Healers of the Family Tree.

 If we’re blessed with stress-free family relations, get togethers, holiday times, and New year — a charmed life, with no stresses or challenges — then we are HUGELY blessed, indeed.
 Celebrate it!

 For many, even with the joys and blessings, there are often nerve-frazzling stresses and family dramas at this time of year.

 For some others, the holidays and this time of year is super stressful, angst-stirring, and even depressing.

 Some of those stresses — many of them, maybe — are very much connected to the cultural, familial, and ancestral ‘legacies’ that play out again and again.